-I shared the picture above on Facebook and the responses ranged from sheer terror to excitement.
+The picture above will have one of two responses from most people which ranged from sheer terror to excitement.

 Truly none of us really wants to start thinking about Christmas now, but if we take some time to do a little planning now we can keep from experiencing any after Christmas spending regrets.